texfaq/texfaq.github.io/FAQ-manyauthor.md

 ```latex
 John P. Doe \& Another Idiot Fred Q. Bloggs
 ```
-because ''John P. Doe & Another Idiot has become the 'first name', while ''Fred Q. Bloggs'' has become the 'last name' of a single person.
+because ''John P. Doe & Another Idiot has become the ''first name'', while ''Fred Q. Bloggs'' has become the ''last name'' of a single person.
 The example should have been written:
 <!-- {% raw %} -->
 ```latex